OEM-Sartorius-Data-Analytics/SimcaQ_Python_Scripting_Guide/04_ModelInterface_1/ModelInterface_ExploringModels.md

         raise SystemExit
 ```

+## Scores

-We can now use the *IModel* method *GetT()* to retrieve the T matrix from the mode i.e., the scroe vector for each of the model dimensions. *GetT()* receives as input parameters an *IIntVector* object indicating the indices of the components to retrieve.
+We can now use the *IModel* method *GetT()* to retrieve the T matrix from the mode i.e., the score vector for each of the model dimensions. *GetT()* receives as input parameters an *IIntVector* object indicating the indices of the components to retrieve.
 However, if we pass *None* we retrieve all components:
 ```
 scoresVectorData = model.GetT(None)
 ```